sr-murthy/continuedfractions/docs/sources/creating-continued-fractions.rst

 .. note::

    This algorithm can be combined with the :ref:`basic rule <creating-continued-fractions.basic-rules>` for the simple continued fraction of the multiplicative inverse of a given positive rational number to yield division-free algorithms for computing simple continued fractions for multiplying and dividing pairs of rational numbers, and also for taking exponents of rational numbers with integers.
-These will be implemented in :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` in future releases.

 We can illustrate the negation relations above with :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` instances for small fractions :math:`\frac{a}{b}` where :math:`|a| < |b|`: